MBA Career Goals: Inspo, Intel & Advice

 • Which of these ideas connects the dots most compellingly to bridge where you are coming from and where you want to go?

 Remember, you aren’t bound for life to your stated MBA career goals.
-Admissions officers 100% understand that many applicants aren’t sure about what they want to do.
-They also know that your plans might change during your time of exploration in business school.
+Admissions officers 100% understand that many applicants aren’t sure what they want to do.
+They also know that your plans might change during business school.
 It can be valuable to pick a boat that feels genuinely exciting to you and sail it to create a plan/vision for yourself.
 Yet there’s also space to try out different boats during the MBA experience–and beyond.

-An SBC client a few years ago had been very successful in finance.
+A few years ago, an SBC client had been very successful in finance.
 She wanted to try something different but didn’t know what that would be.
 As we went through several career goals exercises, she shared that she felt passionate about entertainment and media.
 While the idea initially seemed a little far-fetched, as the client had zero experience in entertainment, her enthusiasm was genuine.

-We began discovering the sector together–identifying ways she could contribute and what she needed to learn.
-She took proactive action in building toward her goals as she was applying, and today, she’s successfully graduated from a top MBA program and works at one of the largest blue-chip entertainment companies in the world.
+We began discovering the sector together, identifying ways she could contribute and what she needed to learn.
+She took proactive action to work toward her goals as she applied, and today, she’s successfully graduated from a top MBA program and works at one of the largest blue-chip entertainment companies in the world.

 Find Your Ikigai